Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

 Given that $\phi$ vanishes to order $k$ at $v=0$, to know that the sphere $v=0$ is a sphere in Minkowski space to order $k$, we merely need to know that $r(0)>0$ and that the charge $Q$ and the Hawking mass (see already \eqref{eq:Hawking-mass}) both vanish.
 See already \cref{lem:gauge-Mink}.
 This reduces to the statement that in the gauge $\Omega^2\equiv1$,

 Since $r$ solves a wave equation (see already \eqref{eq:CSF-equation-for-r}), $\partial_u r$ solves a first order equation in $v$, so it is determined on $C_{-1}$ by $\partial_u r(0)$ alone.
-Given $\phi$, we solve Raychaudhuri's equation \eqref{eq:Ray-simple} \emph{backwards}, i.e., we initialize $r$ at the final sphere by setting
+Given $\phi$, we solve Raychaudhuri's equation \eqref{eq:Ray-simple} \emph{backwards}, i.e., we teleologically normalize $r$ at the final sphere by setting

 and then set

 Therefore the only ``constraint'' is that $\partial_v r(0)>0$, which will be automatically satisfied by the monotonicity property of Raychaudhuri's equation as long as $r>0$.

 The charge $Q$ is determined by \emph{Maxwell's equation} (see already \eqref{eq:Maxwell-v})